nahuelmol/golang.apirest/README.md

 # GOLANG APIREST

-The project is actually in process
+The project is actually in progress

+## prupose
+To analize the performance of golang in web applications

 ## Package
 * gorilla/mux: `go get github.com/gorilla/mux`